More Crap

 "More Crap" is the ninth episode of the eleventh season of the animated television series South Park, and the 162nd episode of the series overall.
 It was originally broadcast on Comedy Central in the United States on October 10, 2007.
 In the episode, Randy Marsh produces what is apparently "the biggest crap" ever taken, but his claims for the world record are challenged.

 "More Crap" is highly scatological in tone, with its plot and humor revolving around feces as a topic.
 It is one of the few episodes of South Park in which neither Cartman, Kyle, nor Kenny appear.
 The episode satirizes U2 vocalist Bono, who is portrayed as strongly arrogant and competitive due to harboring an embarrassing secret.
 The plot of "More Crap" satirizes the competitive nature of aiming to achieve a record in a peculiar category, and parodies elements of the 2007 documentary The King of Kong: A Fistful of Quarters.

 The episode aired shortly after South Park received an Emmy Award that year for the episode "Make Love, Not Warcraft".
-A running gag in "More Crap" makes reference to the series' Emmy wins, during especially scatological scenes.
+A running gag in "More Crap" makes reference to the series's Emmy-wins, during especially scatological scenes.

 Plot

-Randy is severely constipated and has been unable to defecate for over three weeks.
-After taking a laxative, Randy undergoes an extremely painful bowel movement, during which he produces an abnormally large, football-shaped feces.
-Impressed at its size, he contacts the Zürich-based European Fecal Standards and Measurements office.
-Representatives from the institute conclude that Randy has achieved the world record, weighing the feces in at 8.6 Katie Courics (one couric is approximately equal to 2.5 lb).
+Randy Marsh is severely constipated and has been unable to defecate for over three weeks, which he attributes to excessive consumption of P. F. Chang's.
+After taking a prescription laxative by his doctor, he undergoes an extremely painful bowel movement and produces an abnormally large, football-shaped chunk of feces.
+He is impressed with its size, although his wife Sharon and daughter Shelley are disgusted and annoyed when he insists on showing them, as well as keeping it in the basement.
+Certain that he has broken a record of some sort, Randy contacts the Zürich-based European Fecal Standards and Measurements office.
+Representatives from the institute conclude that Randy has achieved the world record, weighing the feces in at 8.6 "couric"s (one couric is approximately equal to 2.5 lb).
 As Randy is the first American to ever achieve the record, the American government holds a ceremony in his honor.
 However, it is interrupted by a video of Bono, the previous record holder, claiming that he has produced feces weighing 9.5 courics.
 His claim is accepted, despite his only evidence being an unverified photograph.